Rankings of universities in China: Regional

 China has dominated the QS BRICS University Rankings and the THE's Emerging Economies University Rankings since their inception, claiming 7 of the top 10 spots for both rankings.
 China is also the most-represented nation overall.
 In 2020, China tops the QS Asia University Rankings list with over 120 universities including in the ranking, and five Chinese universities appear in the Asia Top 10, which is more than any other country.
 As of 2024, the Academic Ranking of World Universities (ARWU) included a total of 13 universities from China within its world top 100 list.
-Similarly, the Times Higher Education Rankings also featured seven universities from China within its global top 100 list.
+Similarly, the Times Higher Education Rankings also featured four and seven universities from China within its global top 40 and top 100 lists, respectively.
 Notably, this level of representation in both rankings positioned China as the country with the highest overall presence in the Asia & Oceania region.

 National

 China is home to over 3,000 institutions of higher education.
 Within this vast landscape, around 147 universities as part of the Double First-Class Construction hold a prominent position as national key universities, while the tier 1 universities consist of the former 985 Project Universities.
 These universities are widely recognized as some of the most renowned in China and continuously maintain high rankings nationally and globally.

-In terms of city representation, according to the U.S. News & World Report Best Global University Ranking for 2025, Beijing has the highest number of universities included in the ranking, totaling 29, followed by Shanghai (22) and Xi'an (20), while Nanjing has 18 and Wuhan has 16.
-Other major cities with notable representation include Chengdu (13), Hangzhou (13), Guangzhou (12), Tianjin (11), Shenyang (10), Nanchang (10), Changsha (9), Dalian (9), Harbin (8), Chongqing (8), Jinan (8), Zhengzhou (8), Hefei (8), Kunming (7), Qingdao (7), and Changchun (7).
+In terms of city representation, according to the U.S. News & World Report Best Global University Ranking for 2026, Beijing has the highest number of universities included in the ranking, totaling 31, followed by Shanghai (24) and Xi'an (20), while Nanjing has 18 and Wuhan has 16.
+Other major cities with notable representation include Hangzhou (14), Chengdu (13), Guangzhou (12), Tianjin (11), Harbin (11), Shenyang (10), Nanchang (10), Changsha (9), Dalian (9), Chongqing (8), Jinan (8), Zhengzhou (8), Hefei (8), Kunming (7), Qingdao (7), and Changchun (7).